bnb-chain/bnb-chain.github.io/docs/bsc-faucet.md

 ---
 # Claim test tBNB Tokens

-## Claim tBNB Tokens from Discord Faucet

-tBNB is the test BNB Tokens used on the BNB Smart Chain (BSC) Testnet.
-To get some tBNB of BSC testnet for testing purposes, you can join the [BNB discord](http://discord.gg/bnbchain) and go to the test-faucet channel under the faucet section.
-There you can claim your tBNB for free.

-1. Type the command */faucet ${your-wallet-address}*.

-2. Switch to the BNB smart chain testnet in your wallet and check your balance.

 ## Claim tBNB from Online Faucet

 To get some tBNB of BSC testnet for testing purposes, you can use the [online faucet](https://testnet.bnbchain.org/faucet-smart) to claim your tokens.